We take thousands of questions every day at our call centre.

 Some are life or death situations, others a lot less serious.

 Here's a list of the most common enquiries:

 If I dial 999 and ask for an ambulance do I get one?

 It depends how serious your injury or illness is.
 Ambulance crews are our most precious resource, and need to go where they are needed the most.
-We aim to reach all patients in a potentially life-threatening situation within 8 minutes.
-These are called Category A calls.

 Some calls to 999 do not require an ambulance response.
 In these instances, patients may be advised to seek help from their GP or local pharmacy.

 Will the person who answers my call ask lots of technical questions?